-Hart Consultation Add to a self-Vexatious Delays-Drunken Driver-The murdered Mule-The Lamentation-Adventure on the Heath-Fear of Darkness-Portuguese Fidalgo-The Escort-Return to Lisbon.
+Vexatious Delays-Drunken Driver-The murdered Mule-The Lamentation-Adventure on the Heath-Fear of Darkness-Portuguese Fidalgo-The Escort-Return to Lisbon.

 I ROSE at four, and after having taken some refreshment.
 I descended and found the strange man and his wife sleeping in the chimney corner by the fire, which was still burning.
 They soon awoke, and began preparing their breakfast, which consisted of salt sardinhas, broiled upon the embers.
-In the mean time the woman sang snatches of the beautiful hymn, very common in Spain, which commences thus:- overcome with sleep, Near to Bethlehem's holy tower, kept at dead of night their sheep; Round about the trunk they nodded of a huge ignited oak,
+In the mean time the woman sang snatches of the beautiful hymn, very common in Spain, which commences thus :--- worth and haven then a create a second while had dank the set of the set head arrive to allow the head dead of night their sheep; Round about the trunk they nodded of a huge ignited oak,

-"Once of old upon a mountain, shepherds
+"Once of old upon a mountain, shepherds overcome with sleep, Near to Bethlehem's holy tower, kept at